 OVERVIEW: Chatlos Foundation names “medical concerns” as one of its areas of grantmaking interest.
 The foundation does not specify particular diseases, only that it does not back medical research.

-IP TAKE: This funder’s religious-based giving shouldn’t deter grantseekers.
+IP TAKE: This funder’s religious-based giving should not deter grantseekers.
 This appears to be an open-minded funder that does not require grantees to be associated with a particular sect or religion.

-While medical concerns make up 26 percent of the foundation’s grantmaking, grant amounts are modest, typically ranging from $5,000 to $15,000.
-However, first-time grantees are typically limited to $10,000 or less.
+According to Chatlos, its grants for medical concerns generally range from $5,000 to $15,000.
 To learn more about past Chatlos grantees, explore its grants page.

 Chatlos Foundation accepts unsolicited grant applications throughout the year.
 Note that they tend to favor multi-year grants so new applicants can expect a good deal of competition.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).